 What are the hallmarks of successful entrepreneurs?
 Which skills do they need?
 And how can these knowledge, skills and personality traits be nurtured and assessed?
-The WSC’s “Entrepreneurship Education” team focuses on these questions, because entrepreneurship is a science in itself that needs to be researched, taught and learned.
+The WORLDFACTORY’s “Entrepreneurship Education” team focuses on these questions, because entrepreneurship is a science in itself that needs to be researched, taught and learned.

 Expertise and a good idea are not enough to survive on the market in the long term or as an intrapreneur in organisations.
 This is why the Education Team analyses, systemises and optimises the entrepreneurship courses offered at Ruhr-Universität Bochum.
 The aim is to provide a full range of scientifically sound, interdisciplinary and practice-oriented courses for all university members.
 Already, there are many modules that teach start-up skills in individual departments.
 They are being expanded into an integrated and modularised undergraduate programme.
 In addition, the Education Team is optimising the further education opportunities and systematically adding to them; moreover, credit options for extracurricular activities are created.
 It will take some time before the complete programme with modules for each phase of the start-up is ready.

 Our current activities include:

 - systematically recording and assessing the range of courses in the field of entrepreneurship and start-ups